dai-shi/react-tracked/website/docs/tutorial-02.md

 ```

 The store is created by useState.
-useUpdated is renamed to useSetState,
+useUpdate is renamed to useSetState,
 and based on it, useSetDraft with Immer is exported.

 ## src/hooks/useTodoList.js